Our goal is to assist students to avoid registration barriers, obtain transcripts, and to meet their financial obligations to the Seminary.

 Notices are sent from the DTS Bursar/Student accounts to students with delinquent accounts by email and also by letter.
 If a final notice is sent to the student and no response from the student is received by the DTS Bursar/Student Account Office, the delinquent student account will be sent to collections and may affect the student’s credit rating.

-When you drop credit hours, you may receive a credit of tuition and fees to your DTS student account according to the refund schedule.
+When you drop credit hours, you may receive a credit of tuition and fees (prior to the beginning of the term) to your DTS student account according to the refund schedule.
 Once the credit is posted to your student account, the credit may:

 - remain on your account to be used for a future semester